junxit/us-congress-bills-111/bill.md

 - **(a)** *Acquisition of property* The Secretary is authorized to acquire from willing sellers lands, or interests in lands, within the proposed boundary of the national monument necessary for effective management.
 - **(b)** *Conditions* Lands identified in subsection (a) may be acquired—
   - **(1)** by donation, purchase with donated or appropriated funds, transfer from another Federal agency, or by exchange; and
-  - **(2)** in the case of lands owned by the State of Texas, or a political subdivision thereof, only by donation or exchange.
+  - **(2)** in the case of lands owned by the State of Texas, or a political subdivision thereof, or Baylor University only by donation or exchange.

 ## § 7.
 Construction of facilities on Nonfederal lands